-According to a study published in September 20201, the adoption of GE corn showed both economic and environmental benefits in Vietnam.
-Farmers reported that GE corn varieties out-performed conventional varieties in terms of yield by 15 percent and reduced the cost of production by between \$26.47-\$31.30 USD per ha.
-Reportedly, the average amount of herbicide used in GE planting area was 26 percent lower than the average value for the conventional corn area.
+A study on the economic and environmental benefits of GE corn in Vietnam was published in September 2020.1 The report showed that GE corn varieties out-performed conventional varieties in terms of yield by 15 percent and reduced the cost of production by between \$26.47- \$31.30 USD per ha.
+The average amount of herbicide used in the GE planting area was 26 percent lower than the average value for the conventional corn area.
 Overall farm income of farms that planted GE corn increased between \$196 USD per ha (relative to equivalent conventional varieties) and \$330 USD per ha (average of all conventional varieties).
 60 percent of farmers also reported an improvement in grain quality that is likely related to the reduced levels of mycotoxins in GE corn compared with conventional corn hybrids.